lgbt-foundation/whitepaper/whitepaper.md

 ## INTRODUCTION

-In recent years, the LGBT<sup>int-1</sup> community has reached an inflection point with an increased number of society segments and governments becoming more accepting of and providing equal rights to LGBTs.
+In recent years, the LGBT community<sup>int-1</sup> has reached an inflection point with an increased number of society segments and governments becoming more accepting of and providing equal rights to LGBTs.
 The work of many organizations and individuals fighting for LGBT rights is one driving force behind this progress.
 Another is that an increasing number of corporations worldwide are now openly supporting diversity and inclusion, understanding that corporate social responsibility is fundamental to the operation of their business, and that it is an important matter to their customers.

 Progress for the LGBT community has become visible through landmark events, such as: